MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Abstract

 \section{Abstract}

 The two-user multiple-input multiple-output (MIMO) Gaussian broadcast channel (BC) with common, private and confidential messages is considered.
 The transmitter sends a common message to both users, a confidential message to User 1 and a private (non-confidential) message to User 2.
-The secrecy-capacity region is characterized by showing that certain inner and outer bounds coincide and that the boundary points are achieved by Gaussian inputs.
+The secrecy-capacity region is characterized by showing that certain inner and outer bounds coincide and that the boundary points are achieved by Gaussian inputs, which enables the development of a tight converse.
 The proof relies on factorization of upper concave envelopes and a variant of dirty-paper coding (DPC).
 It is shown that the entire region is exhausted by using DPC to cancel out the signal of the non-confidential message at Receiver 1, thus making DPC against the signal of the confidential message unnecessary.
-A numerical example visualizes the secrecy-capacity results.
+A numerical example illustrates the secrecy-capacity results.